 co•LAB faculty

-Lorris Eichinger started training in Grenoble at the National Conservatory and continued at the Ecole Nationale Superieure de Danse de Marseille.
+Lorris Eichinger (ballet) started training in Grenoble at the National Conservatory and continued at the Ecole Nationale Superieure de Danse de Marseille.
 After training at The School of American Ballet in New York from 2010 to 2013, Lorris joined the Professional Division program of the Pacific Northwest Ballet in Seattle.
 He then moved back to France to dance with the Jeune Ballet de Lyon.
 Lorris danced with De Dutch Don’t Dance in the Netherlands in 2015, and then moved to Israel to join Kamea Dance Company in 2016.
 He joined Alonzo King LINES Ballet in 2019.

-Theresa Knudson received her training from Lois Ellyn in Southern California and began her professional career with Nouveau Chamber Ballet under the artistic direction of Lois Ellyn.
+Theresa Knudson (ballet, pointe) received her training from Lois Ellyn in Southern California and began her professional career with Nouveau Chamber Ballet under the artistic direction of Lois Ellyn.
 As a freelancer, Theresa has performed with Diablo Ballet, Oakland Ballet Company, Menlowe Ballet, Wonderbound, ARC Dance, Mark Foehringer Dance Project | SF, Raiford Rogers Modern Ballet, and with many independent choreographers.
 She has taught at several studios throughout California, and she currently owns and operates an Oakland-based ballet studio, BlackBox Studios.
 Theresa Knudson is the Co-Founder & Executive Director of Ballet22.
 Under her co-leadership, Ballet22 has commissioned over a dozen new ballets that contribute to queer representation in the ballet world, and has produced award-winning dance films, free workshops, numerous live performances, and choreographer residencies.
 Ballet22 was named by Dance Magazine “25 to Watch” 2021, and received an Isadora Duncan Dance Award Nomination for the 2021-22 season for Outstanding Achievement in Performance – Company.
 Theresa holds a BA in Business Administration from California State University, Fullerton.